mtmcphail/Election_Analysis/README.md

 ### Code Ouput
-The Python code for these summary results output to the terminal view as well as to a text file, named **election_analysis.txt** also included in this repository.
+The Python code calls for these summary results to output to the terminal view as well as to a text file, named **election_analysis.txt** also included in this repository.
 Please see the terminal screenshot below.

 **Screenshot of terminal output for Python code: PyPoll_Challenge.py**